 The preparation, review, public comment, and certification process for an Environmental Impact Report (EIR) generally takes just over a year to complete.
 Once the EIR is certified and a Conditional Use Permit is obtained, improvement plans can be submitted, which generally take about 4 months to process.

 The possibility for construction to commence however, would be dependent on when capital is allocated by Vail Resorts and its Board of Directors for projects to get underway.
-Given the NMMP includes mountain improvements proposed over the next 10 – 15 years, project build out would likely occur between 2024 and 2029.
+Given the NMMP includes mountain improvements proposed over the next 20 or so years, project build out would likely occur around 2034.

 What does the terrain look like, and where is it located?
 What is the split among degree of difficulty?
 How many acres will be added?